 If you are a developer this article going to be very useful for you.
 So basically vim or vi is a very powerful and popular text editor.
 Vim is a clone of vi editor and written by Bram Moolenaar.
-It supports all major platform like a window, Linux, mac.
+It supports all major platforms like Windows, Linux, and mac.

 Vim is designed for use both from a command-line interface and as a standalone application in a graphical user interface.
 Vim is an improved version of vi editors.

-- Vim or vi (linux based system have vi editor but for vim we need to download vim editor).
+- Vim or vi (Linux-based systems have vi editors but for vim, we need to download vim editor).

 - Vim cheat sheet

-Notes – Inside window we need set environment variable to access vim using command-line.
+Notes – Inside the window we need to set an environment variable to access vim using the command line.

-To start we need to open command-line.
-If we want to create new file then we will use –
+To start we need to open the command line.
+If we want to create a new file then we will use –

 Now vim or vi editor will open like this image –